To inform child protection workers about the consent procedures required for the termination of a pregnancy for a child in the CEO's care.

-In situations involving a child with disabilities, child protection workers must undertake an assessment to determine the child’s needs and best interests.
+In situations involving a child with disabilities, you must undertake an assessment to determine the child’s needs and best interests.
 Consultation should occur with Disability Services Commission and/or any other agency involved with the child.

-Child protection workers must obtain the child’s written consent for the termination procedure (if possible).
+You must obtain the child’s written consent for the termination procedure if possible.
 This should be forwarded with the submission.

-Child protection workers submit the documentation to their team leader.
-The team leader checks, considers, endorses and submits the documentation to the district director for consideration.
+Submit the documentation to your team leader.
+Your team leader checks, considers, endorses and submits the documentation to the district director for consideration.

-The district director considers the submission and, if appropriate, endorses it and forwards the documentation to the relevant Executive Director State-wide and South East or State-wide and South West for consideration and approval.
+The district director considers the submission and, if appropriate, endorses it and forwards the documentation to the relevant Executive Director or Regional Executive Director for consideration and approval.

-The Executive Director considers the submission and approves, if appropriate, and signs Form 134 Consent Form and Form 269 covering letter.
+The relevant Executive Director/Regional Executive Director considers the submission and approves if appropriate, and signs Form 134 Consent Form and Form 269 covering letter.